mmhshayer/mmhshayer.github.io/content/posts/aws-eb-docker.md

 ### Step 1: Prepare Your Docker Application

-Before you embark on the journey of deploying your Docker application, make sure you have a Dockerized version of your application ready.
+Before you embark on the journey of deploying your Docker application, make sure you have a containerized version of your application ready.
 This involves creating a `Dockerfile` that specifies the necessary configurations to build a Docker image of your application.

 ### Step 2: Sign in to AWS Console